-Applications are invited for a full-time Early Career Research Fellowship in Ethics in AI, with a focus on AI and Theoretical Philosophy (philosophy of mind, philosophy of logic and language, epistemology, and metaphysics).
-The position is associated with a research fellowship at Balliol College, Oxford.
-This position will be especially suitable for a candidate with a strong research background in some branch of Theoretical Philosophy who wishes to use this as a springboard for engaging with ethically significant philosophical questions raised by AI technology.
+Applications are invited for a full-time Early Career Research Fellowship in Ethics in AI, with a focus on AI Ethics and Law.
+The position is associated with a research fellowship at Oriel College, Oxford.
+This position will be especially suitable for a candidate with a strong research background in law who wishes to undertake a research project that explores how AI technologies should be subjected to legal regulation or integrated into the workings of the legal system.
 This position presents an outstanding opportunity for career advancement in a relatively new field of research.
-The Research Fellows will pursue their own research under the supervision of the Ethics in AI Institute Director, Professor John Tasioulas.
-The successful candidates will have the opportunity to engage in interdisciplinary engagement and collaborative research.
+The Research Fellow will pursue their own research under the supervision of the Institute for Ethics in AI Director, Professor John Tasioulas.
+The successful candidate will have the opportunity for interdisciplinary engagement and collaborative research.

 The successful candidate will be expected to provide evidence of exceptional potential for research and publication.
-They need not have already carried out research on ethics in AI, but must demonstrate expertise in Theoretical Philosophy (e.g., philosophy of mind, philosophy of logic and language, epistemology, and metaphysics), with evidence of the potential to undertake significant research which will contribute to the work of the Institute for Ethics in AI.
+They need not have already carried out research on ethics in AI, but must demonstrate expertise in Law, with evidence of the potential to undertake significant research which will contribute to the work of the Institute for Ethics in AI.